Wheelock, Cheshire: History

 In 1801 the population was 189, by 1851 it was 548 and by 1901 it was 685.
+In 1931 the parish had a population of 756.

-The village was originally a township within the ancient parish of Sandbach, which formed part of Northwich Hundred.
+The village was originally a township and chapelry within the ancient parish of Sandbach, which formed part of Northwich Hundred.
 Later on it became part of Congleton Poor Law Union, Rural Sanitary District, and Rural District.
-Wheelock and surrounding land was made a separate civil parish in 1866, but in 1936 the civil parish was abolished, with the northern part (containing the village) being transferred to Sandbach Urban District and Sandbach civil parish, and the southern part (containing the hamlet of Wheelock Heath and surrounding farmland) being transferred to Haslington civil parish in Nantwich Rural District.
+Wheelock and surrounding land was made a separate civil parish in 1866, on 1 April 1936 the civil parish was abolished, with the northern part (containing the village) being transferred to Sandbach Urban District and Sandbach civil parish, and the southern part (containing the hamlet of Wheelock Heath and surrounding farmland) being transferred to Haslington civil parish in Nantwich Rural District.
 Ecclesiastically, Wheelock lies in the Diocese of Chester, and a separate ecclesiastical parish was formed in 1840.
 It first formed part of Middlewich rural deanery, but since 1880 it has been part of Congleton rural deanery.

 Wheelock first lay in the general Cheshire county parliamentary constituency until 1832, when it became part of the Cheshire Southern Division constituency.
 From 1867 until 1885 it was in the Cheshire Middle Division constituency, and from 1885 until 1948 it lay in the parliamentary constituency of Crewe.

 The village was also served by a branch line from Kidsgrove to Sandbach with a station.
 This has since closed and the line is now a footpath.
 The old station survives as a garage and some cottages.